African-Robotics-Unit/.github/profile/README.md

 Welcome to the UCT ARU GitHub Organisation.
 This organisation is used to host code and other assets developed by the ARU.

+___
+**Please note we have recently enabled 2FA as a requirement for this Organisation.
+If you have been removed, please [enable 2FA](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) and submit a new [join request](#joining-this-organisation) below.**
+___

 ## About

 The **African Robotics Unit** (ARU) is a research unit within the [Department of Electrical Engineering](http://www.ee.uct.ac.za/) at the [University of Cape Town](http://www.uct.ac.za/).
 The ARU is a multidisciplinary research unit that focuses on the development of robotics and autonomous systems for application in the African context.